A small, round, fat cheese of the Munster

 , which today is part of the Belgian provinces Liège

-This cheese is consumed, and often sold, in a state in which it liquidifies at room temperature, and in this condition, impossible to transport without deeply offending all humans within a 100 meter distance.
+This cheese is consumed, and often sold, in a state in which it liquidifies at room temperature, a condition in which it is impossible to transport without deeply offending all humans within a 100 meter distance.

 An acquired taste.